Sam Smith and Bill Schonely Named Recipients of Basketball Hall of Fame’s 2012 Curt Gowdy Media Award

 2007 - Malcolm Moran/Al McCoy

 2008 - David DuPree/Bob Wolff

 The Gowdy Awards will be presented at the Basketball Hall of Fame in a special ceremony scheduled for September 6.
 The award winners will also be recognized at the annual Enshrinement Ceremony, which will be held on Friday, September 7.
 For ticket information, please visit www.hoophall.com.

 About the Naismith Memorial Basketball Hall of Fame:

-Located in Springfield, Mass., the city where basketball was invented, the Naismith Memorial Basketball Hall of Fame promotes and preserves the game of basketball at every level – professional, collegiate and high school, for both men and women on the global stage.
+Located in Springfield, Massachusetts, the Birthplace of Basketball, the Naismith Memorial Basketball Hall of Fame promotes and preserves the game of basketball at every level – professional, collegiate, men and women.